The Costs of Selling on Amazon via FBA

 Many in retail are rightly preoccupied with the most disruptive force in their business: Amazon.
 More specifically, they want to better understand the costs of selling on Amazon.

 From our perspective, Amazon is another retailer we need to know how to ship to, and potentially learn from as they are in the business of fulfillment.
-But that is not how many clients view this increasingly powerful force in the retail world, and the world in general.
+But that is not how many clients view this increasingly powerful force in the retail world, or indeed the world in general.

 The Costs of Selling on Amazon

 Right off the bat, Amazon is already charging comparatively high storage rates.

 In our industry, per pallet storage fees run from around $8 to $15 per month in coastal states near the major ports, like those in which we operate.
 That represents about 65 cubic feet, or around $0.20 per cubic foot per month.
 Amazon charges $0.64 per cubic foot in slow months and $2.35 in peak, or approximately 3 to 10x the industry norm.
 This goes up after six months, so you better plan your inventory well.

 If you have items with Fulfillment by Amazon (aka FBA) for more than 6 months, those charges escalate to $11.25 and over 12 months they go to $22.50.
 To be fair, you should be able to manage your inventory turns to avoid this, but they are providing powerful incentives to make sure you do.

 Some smaller brands have understandably built their business by leveraging the extraordinary ecosystem Amazon has created.
 However, as with the gentrification in our cities, some of those brands are finding out they moved into a neighborhood they can no longer afford.

 A small brand, dominant in its product type, earned half of their revenue selling on Amazon.
 When informed that Amazon would be increasing commissions 20% the brand’s founder reached out (via email – we have heard you can’t readily speak to a human) to try and negotiate this down to 5% or even 10%.